-Keeping only \eqref{Zdisc2SQCDa}, we would get the product of two disconnected, \textit{conformal} quivers: SQCD with gauge group $U(N_1)$ and $F_1$ massless hypermultiplets (with adjusted variable $\vec{\sigma}$), and SQCD with gauge group $U(N_2)$ and $F_2$ massless hypermultiplets (with adjusted variable $\vec{\phi}$).
-The interaction is entirely in \eqref{Zdisc2SQCDb}, and is $m$-dependent.
-If we require the two resulting theories to be balanced,
+which correctly accounts for the permutations of the $\sigma_a$ and the $\phi_{\dot{a}}$ separately.
+Let us now unpack expression \eqref{Zdisc2SQCD} (see also \cite{Aharony:2013dha} for related considerations). \begin{itemize} \item Keeping only \eqref{Zdisc2SQCDa}, we would get the product of two disconnected, \textit{conformal} quivers: \begin{itemize} \item[---] SQCD with gauge group $U(N_1)$ and $F_1$ massless hypermultiplets (with adjusted variable $\vec{\sigma}$), \item[---] and SQCD with gauge group $U(N_2)$ and $F_2$ massless hypermultiplets (with adjusted variable $\vec{\phi}$). \end{itemize} \item The interaction is entirely in \eqref{Zdisc2SQCDb}, and is $m$-dependent.
+In it we recognise: \begin{itemize} \item[---] the left term in the denominator of \eqref{Zdisc2SQCDb} is the one-loop determinant of $F_2$ hypermultiplets of real mass $-m$, charged under $U(N_1)$; \item[---] the right term in the denominator of \eqref{Zdisc2SQCDb} the one-loop determinant of $F_1$ hypermultiplets of real mass $-m$, charged under $U(N_2)$; \item[---] the numerator of \eqref{Zdisc2SQCDb} is the part of the vector multiplet one-loop determinant coming from the W-bosons associated to the $U(N_1+N_2)$ roots $\pm \alpha_{a,\dot{b} +N_1}$.
+The standard masses $\pm (\sigma_a - \phi_{\dot{b}})$ due to the theory being on the Coulomb branch receive an additional shift $\pm m$. \end{itemize} \end{itemize} If we require the two resulting theories to be balanced,